database-guidesby May 24, 202616 min read3,029 words

 Is DataGrip really free now?

-DataGrip became free for non-commercial use in October 2025.
+DataGrip became free for non-commercial use in 2025.
 This covers personal projects, open-source development, and educational use.
-Commercial use still requires a $229/yr license.
+Commercial use requires an Individual license starting at $109/yr (first year), or an Organization license at $259/user/yr.

 Which Mac database client has the best AI features?